prithvitewatia/prithvitewatia/README.md

 ###  🔭 What did you learn today ?
 I like competitive programming and I have 5 🌟 rating on hackerrank.
-I am currently learning Backend development with Spring Boot in
+I am currently learning Backend development with Spring Boot 💻.
-in compiler tools 💻.

 ### My Projects and call for contributions 😄
 I am looking to collaborate on github.